 Born in Berkeley, Calif., Auld received a bachelor’s degree in economics and master’s degree in education from Stanford University, where he also captained the lacrosse team.
 He and Silverman met in high school in Dallas, and graduated one year apart.
 Brian is proud to claim that he once trekked to the bottom of Mount Everest.

-He currently serves on the board of directors of the Rays Baseball Foundation, Greater Tampa Chamber of Commerce, Big Brothers Big Sisters of Tampa Bay, St. Petersburg Economic Development Corporation and Tampa Bay Partnership.
+He currently serves on the board of directors of the Rays Baseball Foundation, Greater Tampa Chamber of Commerce, Big Brothers Big Sisters of Tampa Bay, CEOs Against Cancer, St. Petersburg Economic Development Corporation and Tampa Bay Partnership.
 He also serves on the Heart Ball Cabinet for the American Heart Association and the Sports Advisory Council for Special Olympics Florida.